caseyanderson/howtoSC3/session01/06-GUI.md

 In the above we define a `Window` named "mixer" and, using `Rect`, gave it a dimension of `500x300` pixels.

-Next let's add a label to our `GUI`:
+Next let's add a label to our `GUI`, follow along:

 ```python3
 ~label1 = StaticText(~window, Rect( 10, 10, 100, 50));